compulim/crbug-talkback-nested-focusable/README.md

 This is our observation and serve as our baseline.

-With similar HTML code with a nested focusable:
+With similar HTML with a new nested focusable:

 ```html
 <article aria-label="Title" tabindex="0">